Pascua2020/DockerGHA/README-English.md

 - 4 pushes to both registries (Docker Hub and GHCR).

-ℹ️2.
+ℹ️ 2.
 Automation:

 - Repositories 2, 3, and 4 use docker/metadata-action for automatic tagging, while 1 does not.

-ℹ️3.
+ℹ️ 3.
 Image names:

 - Repository 1 has a fixed name: clockbox:latest.